MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-hidden-items-in-a-folder.md

 - csharp
 ---

-# How to: Enumerate Hidden Items in a Folder
+# Enumerate Hidden Items in a Folder

 This example shows how to find and enumerate hidden items in a folder.